-As Jenna’s feet continue to become increasingly stable and strong, I started doing some basic footwork tasks with her.
-Her favourite of these tasks is walking off the trail we normally run on, and going over various sized logs.
-This helps her to navigate her own foot placement as well as activating her core and stabilizing muscles since the terrain is less predictable than a flat gravel path.
-Included with these short bursts of log stepping there are also small up and down hills that we weave through in the forest.
-She responds quite positively every time we have done this activity with an eager and inquisitive attitude.
-She has also been given daily access to the larger paddock spaces with varied terrains which I feel is helping to improve her movement tolerance and encouraging hoof growth.
+As Jenna’s feet continue to become increasingly stable and strong, we started doing some basic footwork tasks.
+Her favourite is walking off the trail that we normally run on, and stepping over various sized logs.
+This helps her to navigate her own foot placement as well as activates core and stabilizing muscles since the terrain is less predictable than a flat gravel path.
+Included with these short bursts of log stepping there are also small up and down hills that we weave through.
+She responds positively every time we have done this activity.
+Always eager and inquisitive.
+She is also provided daily access to the larger paddock spaces with varied terrains which helps improve movement tolerance and hoof growth.

 Jenna’s exercise program continued to progress up to 5km walk-runs approximately 3-4 times per week with lighter walking only on alternate days.
 She was doing well with this increased exercise, but did suffer one minor setback.
-She was presented as sore in the hip/SI joint region which lead to one week of just walking combined with manual treatments to that specific area.
+She presented with soreness in the hip/SI joint region which lead to one week of just walking combined with manual treatments to that specific area.
 Following this she was able to resume the previous exercise program with no issues.
-Just as with humans, it is possible she was sore, had pulled a muscle, or stepped funny in her paddock, but with a quick and proper management, these types of small setbacks can be rehabbed very quickly.
+Just as with humans, it is possible she had delayed onset muscles soreness, pulled a muscle, or even just stepped awkwardly in her paddock, but with quick and proper management, these types of small setbacks can be rehabbed very quickly.

 I conducted an observation and palpation assessment of the major cranial bones.
 The findings were shocking to say the least.

 Before going into details about the assessment findings, I would like to explain the relevance of assessing cranial bones.
 There are 34 bones in the equine cranium.
 These bones are held together by suture joints which look like tiny little zigzags to the naked eye, but their structure is much more complex than was originally noted in early studies.